jayachandranpm/CodeLens-Compile-Explain/README.md

 CodeLens is a Streamlit web app that allows users to compile and understand their code step by step.
 It integrates a code compiler API and utilizes GenerativeAI for code explanations.

+# CodeLens: Compile & Explain

+CodeLens is a web application that allows you to compile and explain your code step by step.
+Choose your preferred programming language from the list of supported languages and enter your code.
+CodeLens will compile the code and provide an explanation of how it works.

+## Supported Languages

+- Python3
+- Java
+- C
+- CPP
+- R
+- Kotlin
+- PHP
+- Swift
+- Go
+- Rust
+- Ruby

 ## Features

 - Compile code in multiple programming languages.